holzachr/sanremo-linux/README.md

 I used netio v1.11 to benchmark the adapter against a random Core2Duo system running Ubuntu 22.04.
 Adapter in full-duplex, 100 mbit mode.

 Measurements were taken on an IBM PC 750 PCI/MCA machine with Debian "Potato" 2.2 and various CPUs.
 With the stock Pentium 133 CPU, the card achieved about 3.200 kb/sec.
 With an AMD K6-III 400 CPU, the card achieved over 7.500 kb/sec.
+With a newer 2.4 kernel, the AMD CPU achieved around 9.300 kb/sec.

+An IBM 8595 with Type 4 Y-Complex, a 66 MHz crystal and Linux 2.2 does around 5.000 kb/sec.
+With a Pentium Overdrive at 200 MHz you can expect around 8.600 kb/sec.

-The driver still seems to hit CPU saturation, but the results are still impressive for an MCA system.
+The driver hits CPU saturation, but the results are still impressive for an MCA system.
 This may change with future revisions of the driver.

 ## Credits